five-over-four/morsecode/README.md

 # Morse code tool
-Tap your keyboard's keys to generate morse.
+Tap your keyboard's keys to generate morse code.
 You can input using `zxcvbnm,.` and `space`.

 ![aaa](https://i.imgur.com/sXPaeV0.png)